jeferal/point_net_suite/README.md

 Same as the previous experiment, we expect that weighting the loss will help the model to pay more attention to the minority classes.

+**Experiment Setup**
+We have implemented the Weighted Loss using Sklearn.
+This experiment is done with the Dales dataset and PointNet++.

 **Results:**

 <div style="display: flex; justify-content: center;">